 The scientific review committee will select four finalists based on evaluation of the submitted abstracts.

-The four finalists will give 12-minute talks at the conference.
+The three finalists will give 12-minute talks at the conference.
 The scientific review committee will select the winner.
 The WNY ASM will give the winner a cash prize and the opportunity to present their work at the WNY ASM annual meeting.

 All trainees who attend the conference and present a poster are eligible for the Buffalo Conference on Microbial Pathogenesis Poster Award.